klamma/ar-for-eu-book/_pages/chapters/modeling.md

 This means that high-density meshes will take longer to render and therefore the framerate will be lower.
 Due to this, complex meshes should be retopologized {% cite PDZR18 %}.
 In this technique, the high-density mesh resulting from the sculpting process or 3D scan is used as a base mesh.
-After that, a 3D artist or an algorithm creates a new mesh on top of this base mesh.
+After that, a new mesh is created on top of this base mesh.
+This can be done manually or by an algorithm.
 The new mesh is typically created using quads and it considers the shape of the object and how it might be animated.
 As a main idea, the quads form strips which should follow the object's main curves and which should align to any hard edges {% cite Simonds2013Blender %}.
 Since the manual creation of such a retopology mesh is tedious and time consuming, there are algorithms which automate this process {% cite PDZR18 %}.
+The result of the retopology is a mesh which looks almost like the original high-density mesh but is more lightweight and optimized.
+However, the retopology process may loose some details of the original mesh.
+To solve this, the difference between the two meshes can be "baked" into a displacement or normal texture.
+This way, small details can be captured in the texture and are shown by the shader.
+Details on this displacement and normal maps are described in the "Textures" section.

+#### Subdivision Surface Modeling

 ### Textures